What can you build with Helical Healing Habitat?

 The Chef or Specialty Food Producer

-Premium positioning, direct relationships with DFW restaurants and farmers markets, and a product line no one else in North Texas can offer.
+What you gain: Premium positioning, direct relationships with DFW restaurants and markets, and a product line no one else in North Texas can offer.
+What you build: A farm-to-table practice or specialty food line rooted in the farm's harvest.
+Revenue is yours.

 The Microgreens & Specialty Vegetable Grower

-Compost-amended beds.
-Fast cycles.
-Chef-direct accounts already in our network.
+What you gain: Compost-amended beds, fast cycles, and chef-direct accounts already in our network.
+What you build: A microgreens and specialty vegetable practice.
 You bring the technique, the seeds, and the work.
+Revenue is yours.

 The Mushroom Cultivator